brandon-gs/storymash-api/README.md

   - [x] Create login endpoint
   - [ ] Create logout endpoint

+- [ ] onboarding process

+  - [ ] endpoint to allow to the users select their gender
+  - [ ] endpoint to allow save the user information like name, lastname, birthdate

 - [ ] Update express-rate-limiter package from [https://www.npmjs.com/package/rate-limiter-flexible](rate-limiter-flexible) or rate-limit-mongo

 - [ ] Add some tests when authentication is complete (look the code garden auth example with tests)